U.S. Collegiate Figure Skating Championships

-The U.S. Collegiate Figure Skating Championships (previously National Collegiate Championships) are a collegiate figure skating competition sanctioned by U.S. Figure Skating.
+The U.S. Collegiate Figure Skating Championships (previously National Collegiate Championships), are a collegiate figure skating competition sanctioned by U.S. Figure Skating.
 It is the highest level at which figure skating takes place at the college level in the United States.
-The event has been held since 1986.
-The event takes place in August of the calendar year and generally at the beginning of the figure skating season.
+The event has been held since 1985.
+The event takes place in August of the calendar year, and generally at the beginning of the figure skating season.

 Eligible skaters must be on the junior or senior levels and must be enrolled at a college or university.
-Skaters compete in the disciplines of men's singles and ladies singles.
+Skaters compete in the disciplines of men's singles and women's singles.
 Previous competitors include Paul Wylie, Nancy Kerrigan, Sydne Vogel, and Ryan Bradley.